Leafwing-Studios/leafwing-website/content/blog/game-engine-glue/index.md

 *Meme from the [Twitter post](https://twitter.com/reduzio/status/1550462229484560385) by Juan Linietsky, creator of [Godot], that inspired this blog post.*

-When starting a massive, challenging technical project (such as, in our case, a [game engine](https://bevyengine.org/)), the natural path of least resistance is to take a bunch of working components, glue them all together and then ship it!
+When starting a massive technical project (such as, in our case, a [game engine](https://bevyengine.org/)), the path of least resistance is to take a bunch of working components, glue them all together and then ship it!
 What could be easier?

 Unfortunately, it seems that empirically this simply doesn't work.